neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```
 the initialization is complete.
 Use `ctrl-c` to close the witness node.

-As a result, you should get two things:
+As a result, you should get two items:
-* a directory named `data` has been created with a file named `config.ini` located in it.
+* A directory named `data` has been created with a file named `config.ini` located in it.
-* your blockchain id is now known - it's displayed in the message above
+* Your blockchain id is now known - it's displayed in the message above.

-> Note that your blockchain id will be different than the one used in the above example
+> Note that your blockchain id will be different than the one used in the above example.
+Copy this id somewhere as you will be needing it later on.

 ### Edit the config file
 Open the `data/config.ini` file in your favorite text editor, and set the following settings, uncommenting them if necessary: